James Chadwick: Early life and education

 Having devised a means of measuring gamma radiation, Chadwick proceeded to measure the absorption of gamma rays by various gases and liquids.
 This time the resulting paper was published under his name alone.
-He was awarded his M.Sc. in 1912, and was appointed a Beyer Fellow.
-The following year, he was awarded an 1851 Exhibition Scholarship, which allowed him to study and research at a university in continental Europe.
-In 1913, he chose to go to the Physikalisch-Technische Reichsanstalt in Berlin to study beta radiation under Hans Geiger.
+He was awarded his M.Sc. in 1913, and was appointed a Beyer Fellow.
+The same year, he was awarded an 1851 Exhibition Scholarship, which allowed him to study and research at a university in continental Europe.
+He chose to go to the Physikalisch-Technische Reichsanstalt in Berlin to study beta radiation under Hans Geiger.
 Using Geiger's recently developed Geiger counter, which provided more accuracy than the earlier photographic techniques, he was able to demonstrate that beta radiation did not produce discrete lines, as has been previously thought, but rather a continuous spectrum with peaks in certain regions.
 On a visit to Geiger's laboratory, Albert Einstein told Chadwick that: "I can explain either of these things, but I can't explain them both at the same time."
 The continuous spectrum would remain an unexplained phenomenon for many years.

 Chadwick was still in Germany at the start of the First World War, and was interned in the Ruhleben internment camp near Berlin, where he was allowed to set up a laboratory in the stables and conduct scientific experiments using improvised materials such as radioactive toothpaste.
 With the help of Charles Drummond Ellis, he worked on the ionisation of phosphorus, and the photochemical reaction of carbon monoxide and chlorine.
 He was released after the Armistice with Germany came into effect in November 1918, and returned to his parents' home in Manchester, where he wrote up his findings over the previous four years for the 1851 Exhibition commissioners.

 Rutherford gave Chadwick a part-time teaching position at Manchester, allowing him to continue research.
 He looked at the nuclear charge of platinum, silver, and copper, and experimentally found that this was the same as the atomic number within an error of less than 1.5 per cent.
 In April 1919, Rutherford became director of the Cavendish Laboratory at the University of Cambridge, and Chadwick joined him there a few months later.
 Chadwick was awarded a Clerk Maxwell Studentship in 1920, and enrolled as a Ph.D. student at Gonville and Caius College, Cambridge.
 The first half of his thesis was his work with atomic numbers; in the second, he looked at the forces inside the nucleus.
 He was awarded his degree in June 1921, and became a Fellow of Gonville and Caius College in November.